 All this could be enough for an advanced user.
 For companies, the functionality of services like Google Drive is limited, regardless of their updates in recent years.
 Among the most critical constraints:

-- The software does not allow to attach any metadata — a set of contextual data that teams may need to differentiate between images.
+- The software does not allow attaching any metadata — a set of contextual data that teams may need to differentiate between images.

 - The software is difficult to search for and manage large-scale data.